daniel-enqz/dotfiles/README.md

    fi

-   # This will initialize modules for you, its in tour ~/.zshrc
+   # This will initialize modules for you.
    source ${ZIM_HOME}/init.zsh
    ```

+#### More about our zimfw plugin manager:

+Add new modules to `~/.zimrc`: ```zimfw install
+Added new modules to ~/.zimrc?
+Run zimfw install.
+Removed modules from ~/.zimrc?
+Run zimfw uninstall.
+Want to update your modules to their latest revisions?
+Run zimfw update.
+Want to upgrade zimfw to its latest version?
+Run zimfw upgrade.
+For more information about the zimfw plugin manager, run zimfw help.